nuttann/nuttann.github.io/achievements.md

       - All
     - Hunter of the Plane of Fear: Broken Mirror (Gallin, Nanbus)
       - All
-    - Hunter of the Plane of Health (Nuttann, Gallin, Nanbus)
+    - Hunter of the Plane of Health
       - Prepusterous (Defenders of the Faith) (Nuttann, Gallin, Nanbus)
-    - Hunter of the Sul Vius: Demiplane of Life (Nuttann, Gallin, Nanbus)
+    - Hunter of the Sul Vius: Demiplane of Life
       - Arsin the Blaze (Under the Robe) (Nuttann, Gallin, Nanbus)
       - The Darkseer (Nuttann, Gallin, Nanbus)
       - Glorious Cistina (Nuttann, Gallin, Nanbus)
       - Render (The Handmaiden) (Gallin, Nanbus)
       - Terrance the Admired (Nuttann, Gallin, Nanbus)
       - Vizier Albert (Gallin, Nanbus)
-    - Hunter of the Sul Vius: Demiplane of Decay (Nuttann, Gallin, Nanbus)
+    - Hunter of the Sul Vius: Demiplane of Decay
       - Emma, a True Believer (Gallin, Nanbus)
       - Master of the House (Gallin, Nanbus)
       - The Perforator (Deadline) (Nuttann, Gallin, Nanbus)